Introduction

 Key Aspects

-- Vindication of Rights: It acknowledges and protects individual rights.
+Vindication of Rights: Provides a legal avenue to affirm and protect individual rights.

 Remedies in Tort Law